oracle-livelabs/adb/shared/develop-rag-apps/integrate-genai/integrate-genai.md

 ## Task 2: Connect Autonomous Database to an AI Provider, Create an AI Profile, and a Vector Index

 ### Background
-There are 3 things to do in order to connect Autonomous Database to an AI provider:
+There are 4 things to do in order to connect Autonomous Database to an AI provider:
-1. Grant the **`MOVIESTREAM`** user network access to the AI provider endpoint
+1. Grant the **`MOVIESTREAM`** user network access to the AI provider endpoint (already done for you)
 2. Create a credential containing the secret used to sign requests to the AI provider
 3. Create a Select AI profile (see below for more details)
+4. Create a Vector index (see below for more details)

 >**Note:** All of these steps have already been done for accessing OCI GenAI when you deployed your Autonomous Database.
 You can review the deployment steps below.
 You will need to execute these steps when connecting to non-Oracle AI providers.